GridlockNetwork/Resources/whitepapers/readme.md

 ### Intel’s SGX

 The Secret Network is solving the major issues of privacy and scalability currently impacting available public blockchains and decentralized application (dApp) platforms.
 The network leverages Intel's latest Trusted execution environments(TEE), Intel's Software Guard Extensions(SGX), technology to protect data while still allowing for computation over the data.
 Intel's SGX enables the execution of security-critical application code, called enclaves, in isolation from the untrustedsystem  software.
 The SGX reduces the attack surface significantly(App + Processor) and offers a scalable security solution in a mainstream enviroment.
+The SGX architecture is especially useful in cloud computing applications, since  data  and  computation  can  be  outsourced  to  an  external  computing  infrastructure  without having to fully trust the cloud provider and the entire software stack

-For more details on Intel's SGX the reader is refered to read [2] or visit [Intel's website](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions.html)
+For more details on Intel's SGX the reader is refered to read [2] or visit [Intel's website](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions.html).

 ## Advanced Features